rwxrob/zet/20211122163452/README.md

 Helm had good intentions, but Helm tried to provide an impossible solution.
-As much as naive tech-blog writers would have you think otherwise, Kubernetes is not a Linux distro.
+As much as naive tech-blog writers would have you think otherwise, Kubernetes is not anything like a Linux distribution.
 Every Kubernetes cluster is unique and has its own configurations and requirements that require a large amount of customization, even between development and production clusters.
 This fact makes creating a standard "package manager" impossible.
 It would be like creating an APT system that addressed every single different Linux distro available today.
 The fallacy that such applications can be managed in the same simple way is the source of much wasted time, money, and safety.

 One popular attempt at a universal solution to applications management and installation demonstrates how ludicrous this all is.
 The Operator